 Who should be listed as an author on your scientific article?
-IEEE’s definition of authorship will help you answer that question and clarify each author’s responsibilities.
+The IEEE definition of authorship will help you answer that question and clarify each author’s responsibilities.

 IEEE considers individuals who meet all of the following criteria to be authors: